 How can I help someone else avoid drinking and driving?

-Offer to serve as a designated driver, call a rideshare service on their behalf, or provide a safe place to stay until they sober up.
-Direct but compassionate intervention prevents tragedies and demonstrates genuine care for someone’s well-being and the safety of others.
+Offer to serve as a designated driver, arrange transportation, or provide a safe place to stay.
+Direct and compassionate intervention prevents tragedy.

 Get Help from Our Alabama Drunk Driving Car Accident Lawyers

-If you have been injured or lost a loved one due to a drunk driver’s negligent actions, you deserve strong legal representation that fights for full settlements.
-Call Collins Law, LLC, or complete our online contact form to schedule a free consultation with an Alabama drunk driving accident attorney who will evaluate your case, explain your legal options, and work relentlessly to hold responsible parties accountable.
+If you have been injured or lost a loved one due to a drunk driver’s negligent actions, you deserve strong legal representation.
+Call Collins Law, LLC, or complete our online contact form to schedule a free consultation with an Alabama drunk driving accident attorney who will evaluate your case, explain your legal options, and work to hold responsible parties accountable.

 We understand the physical, emotional, and financial toll these crashes inflict on victims and families, and we remain committed to securing the justice and recovery you need to move forward.